rushsteve1/ranni/docs/design.md

 them fully and erase the effect.

 Macros are a powerful feature that should be used with care.
+In particular Ranni macros are **not** hygienic!
-By forcing macro functions to include a virtual effect we let callers know that their code might be affected.
+By forcing macro functions to include a virtual effect we let callers know that their code might be altered.

 ## Methods